John 11: 17-25 (CEB)

 Let’s continue to pray for all those suffering with COVID-19, for those who have lost loved ones, for front line workers, and for those working on a vaccine.

 Whether you work for love or money, join with other women of Mountainside to connect about life in your world.
 Gather some snacks, your favorite beverage, and get comfortable.
 We will meet on Friday evening at 7:30 PM via Zoom.
-For questions, contact Megan or Deborah.
+For questions, contact Megan or Deborah at email@example.com.

 ¡Hola!
 Through Zoom, students will be able to receive bilingual (Spanish-English) introduction of musical vocabulary, note reading, rhythm patterns, and study of bilingual worship songs.
-For upcoming sessions, please contact me at the IRC office. ¡Gracias!
+For upcoming sessions, please contact Rosa at IRC. ¡Gracias!
 Link

 Tithes and Offerings: We thank you for your continued commitment to worshiping God through tithes and offerings.
 If you would like to learn how to automate your tithes and offerings, please contact Finance Team members Jake Steedman, Jennifer Perez, or Erin Cox.
 They will be happy to help.
 PayPal continues to be available, but PayPal charges Mountainside a percentage fee.